Gregor-Mendel-Institute/gwas_workshop/README.md

   - run Jupyter Notebook locally (highly recommended) or
   - use an executable environment by clicking the Binder badge above.

-For the first option , follow the instruction below:
+For the first option, follow the instruction below:

 ## Before the start..